Experience the opportunities and challenges faced by growing organizations firsthand

 Friday, Jan 18, 2019: 11:30 AM – 1:30 PM

 Friday, Mar.
 1 2019: 11:30 AM – 1:30 P.M

 Month 1: Students will visit the company’s offices to familiarize themselves with its operations and conduct primary research with key members of the company.
 You’ll make a preliminary assessment of the company’s bases of competitive advantage and develop a project plan for addressing a specific issue the company faces.

 Month 3: Students will write up the results of their study, incorporating all feedback they have received.
-Where possible, they will make recommendations to address the company’s issue for this project, as well as for any ways of enhancing the company’s competitive advantage and its communication.
+Where possible, they will make recommendations to address the company’s issue for this project

 How to Apply:

 A limited number of spaces are available in this course.
-If you are interested in applying for this course, please send the following to Steve Pulver (firstname.lastname@example.org), the instructor:
+If you are interested in applying for this course, please send the following to Eileen Fischer (firstname.lastname@example.org), the instructor:

-- A cover letter indicating why you are interested in the course (please include your student number).
+- A cover letter indicating why you are interested in the course.

 2. A copy of your resume.

-Students will be notified by e-mail if they’ve been selected for entry into the course.
+Students will be notified by e-mail by mid-November if they’ve been selected for entry into the course.